One Big Give

 At a very basic level, physics is a broader category of study than applied physics.
 Physics is a natural science that encompasses an array of physics branches, including astrophysics, nuclear physics, and applied physics.
 Applied physics, therefore, is a more specific form of physics which focuses on real-world applications of physics theories to develop and improve technology.
 It is therefore closely related to engineering.

 An applied physics degree is an excellent choice for many reasons.
 There will always be a need for engineers, so the job outlook is excellent.
-The variety of career types one could pursue with a degree in applied physics makes it an attractive option, including the aerospace industry, energy infrastructure, education, and more.
+The variety of career types one could pursue with an applied physics bachelor’s degree makes it an attractive option, including the aerospace industry, energy infrastructure, education, and more.
 It is also a great launching point for those interested in pursuing a graduate or doctoral degree.

-As a degree holder in applied physics, you can pursue an engineering education and an engineering career, but those aren’t your only options.
+When you graduate with a bachelor’s degree in applied physics, you can pursue an engineering education and an engineering career, but those aren’t your only options.
 According to the Bureau of Labor Statistics, the possibilities are nearly endless, and the pay range is vast.
 At the lower end of the pay scale, environmental engineers and surveyors make a median salary between $48,390 and $61,600.
 At the other end of the spectrum, petroleum engineers have a median salary of $130,850.
 Some other attractive engineering career options include:

 As an undergraduate physics student, you’ll perform experiments ranging from the traditional “inclined plane” to sophisticated computer data acquisition systems.
 Our department provides access to high-quality equipment for problem-solving, computation, and data acquisition, a mathematics tutoring laboratory, and physics laboratories equipped to help students learn at both an introductory and advanced level.